 The Delta Phi Rho Lecture

 Cornell College’s Delta Phi Rho Lecture was conceived by alumni organizing the 100th anniversary of the college’s Delta Phi Rho fraternity.
 An endowment to support the major lecture series originated with a group of early 1960s Delt alumni who wanted to leave a legacy as part of the 1998 Delt centennial celebration.
 After committing $150,000 themselves, the group single-handedly campaigned to raise $400,000 from other Delt alumni.
-Due to the overwhelming response to the lecture series, contributions have grown to over $700,000, or more than one-and-three-quarter times the initial goal.
+Due to the overwhelming response to the lecture series, contributions have grown to over $700,000.

 We wanted to do something that would bring distinction to the college,” said Delt Bob Bowman ’62, co-chair of the initial endowment campaign with John Urheim ’62 and R.K.
 Scott ’63.
 “The purpose of the endowment is to bring a nationally prominent figure to campus every other year to interpret current issues and encourage student and faculty involvement in public affairs.
 The endowment also allows alumni and students to connect with Cornell in a new way.”